Author Image

 Can companies, institutions or organizations apply?

-No. Teams must join together as a GbR (see funding section) to receive funding.
+No. Teams must join together as a GbR (see questions under funding) to receive funding.

 How cumbersome is the application process?